 The header has been renamed to lcms2.h in order to improve the adoption of version 2.
-In fact, both Little CMS 1.x and 2.0 can coexist installed in same machine.
-This is very important on platforms like linux, where LittleCMS is nested deep in the dependency tree.
-Little CMS 2 no longer relies on icc34.h or any file coming from ICC.
-All constants are now prefixed by "cms" and there is one license for all package.
+In fact, both Little CMS 1.x and 2.x can coexist installed in same machine.
+This is very important on platforms like linux, where Little CMS is nested deep in the dependency tree.
+Little CMS no longer relies on icc34.h or any file coming from ICC.
+All constants are now prefixed by "cms" and there is just one single license for all the package.